Cleaner matches. Faster results. More shooters.

 NFC tap-to-transfer

-Program NDEF tags with shooter / match / stage / club / score payloads (up to 8 KB each).
-Tap a phone to a tag at the clubhouse and the right action runs — check in, follow the club, claim a stage, ingest a score bundle.
-Works without internet, without an app open.
+Program a cheap NFC tag with a shooter, match, stage, club, or score.
+Tap a phone to the tag at the clubhouse and the right action runs — check in, follow the club, claim a stage, or pull in a score bundle.
+No internet, no app open.

 Check-in desk